gadomski/cpd/README.md

 ### Dependencies on Mac OSX

-OSX comes with lapack, so you're all set there.
+OSX comes with lapack and arpack, so you're all set there.
 Most of the rest of the dependencies are available through **homebrew**, a great package manager for OSX.
 If you're don't have **homebrew**, [get it](http://brew.sh/).
 Then, install stuff:

 ```bash
 brew update